 Hello.
 This is a new blog series I am doing.
 The topic is how to make a tap and screw jig for making large wooden screws.

-To start I will say that I hope many of the readers find this series useful because they can use the knowledge to make their own screws and nuts for clamps, vises, presses, etc… It took my friend and I hours upon hours, spread over months to finally get a functioning tap and screw jig.
-So my purpose in writing this blog is to give other woodworkers the proper instruction on how to make a perfectly functioning tap and screw jig without needing to do the hours of research and testing.
+To start I will say that I hope many of the readers find this series useful so they can use the knowledge to make their own screws and nuts for clamps, vises, presses, etc… It took my friend Chris Legendre hours upon hours of research, and the both of us experimenting for months to finally get a functioning tap and screw jig.
+So my purpose in writing this blog is to give other woodworkers the proper instruction on how to make a perfectly functioning tap and screw jig without needing to do the hours of research and testing Chris and myself did.

 This is a picture of a 2 1/2” diameter wood screw with 2 teeth per inch that I made using the same tools we will be making in this tutorial.